Middae/MiddAI/README.md

 </p>

 ## **Privacy:**

-Chats, memory, settings, and instructions are stored locally on your machine.
-If you delete your chats, memory, or the Documents\MiddAI folder, that data is removed from your device.
+MiddAI is designed to run locally on your own computer.
+Your chats, memory, settings, assistants, and instruction files are stored on your machine, inside:  `Documents\MiddAI`

 MiddAI does not collect, upload, sell, or share your personal data.
+There is no central MiddAI server holding your chat history or memory.

+If you delete your chats, memory, custom assistants, settings, or the `Documents\MiddAI` folder, that data is removed from your device.

+The only times MiddAI needs internet access are:

+- downloading models through LM Studio
+- using Search mode to fetch web results
+- loading image search results when you ask for them

+Local chat can run without an internet connection once LM Studio and a model are installed.

 ## **Easy Setup:**

 Getting started with MiddAI is simple:

 1. Download the latest MiddAI release from GitHub.